remichartier/003_LinuxIssuesAndTricks/20220208_2303_FrequentTerminalCommandsUsed.md

 Good source: https://www.howtogeek.com/666395/how-to-use-the-sed-command-on-linux/

-## fixing a uncompatible nvidia-driver package insall
+## Fixing an incompatible nvidia-driver package insall
 Context: on Ubuntu 20.04, via the Software Installer, I tried to install the latest Nvidia driver 535.
 Unfortunately, dependency issues makes it not compatible with Ubuntu 20.04, with some Nvidia kernal dependencies.
 - `nvidia-smi` command was telling the nvidia-driver-535 was not compatible with the Nvidia NVLM library installed: `Failed to initialize NVML: Driver/library version mismatch`
 - Display resolution was stuck at 800x600.